 The Department of Labor issued a Final Rule on Tuesday changing the overtime rule under the Fair Labor Standards Act (FLSA).
-CYB, the best human resources company in Tulsa, has been following along with these new developments.
+CYB, the Highest Rated HR Company in Oklahoma, has been following along with these new developments.
 The new rule goes into effect on January 1, 2020, and will require United States employers to reclassify over 1 million currently exempt workers to nonexempt status.
 The new rule states that employees who make less than $35,568 a year are now eligible for overtime pay.

 The new rule raises the salary threshold from $455/week (or $23,660 annually) to $684/week.
 Obama had proposed to double the old threshold, but a federal judge ruled that the Department of Labor exceeded its authority by raising the rate too high.
 The new threshold of $684/week was approved on September 24, 2019.

 What exactly is the Fair Labor Standards Act?